 different in terms of sexual enhancement or desire or erectile function.

-A. As of 2014, I have not seen any human research regarding the role of citrulline malate supplements and erectile function and not have come across any human studies in regards to sexual enhancement.
+A. As of 2014, I have seen one human research regarding the role of citrulline malate supplements that found improved erectile function and sexual enhancement.

 does citrulline supplement affect erections and sexual desire?
 How does